isaumya/razorpay-gravity-forms-updated/README.md

 ## Changelog 💻
 All the changes that has been made to this pplugin on version to version basis.

+### v1.2.0 - 22/08/2019
+* Fixed some typos
+* Added IP Stack API support - one of the major problem with Razorpay payment form (specially for international payments) in the the phone number field, it doesn't specify in which style the number needs to be entered.
+For example you can type +919830098300 or you can type 9830098300.
+IIn the second case,  Razorpay automatically adds +91 to your number ince your international clients won'tr get any SMS.
+With the help of thsi feature, the +Country Code will automatically be added before the number. - This feature uses ipstack.com API.

 ### v1.1.1 - 02/06/2019
 * When the user Submit the Gravity Form, a sweet preloader with animation will fill up the page while making the payment instead of the ugly ways it has been done in the original plugin developed by Razorpay Team.
 * The Email ID and Phone Number entered by the user in the form nor properly gets prefilled in the payment poup, which wasn't the case earlier.